dimitri-nicolo/calico/v2.2/getting-started/openshift/upgrade-ee.md

 ## Prerequisites

-- Ensure that the open source Calico cluster is running the latest version of Calico v3.2.x.
+- Ensure that the open source Calico cluster is running the latest version of Calico {{site.data.versions[page.version].first.components["calico"].minor_version | append: '.x' }}

-  If not, follow the [Calico OpenShift installation documentation](https://docs.projectcalico.org/v3.2/getting-started/openshift/installation) before continuing.
+  If not, follow the [Calico OpenShift installation documentation](https://docs.projectcalico.org/{{site.data.versions[page.version].first.components["calico"].minor_version}}/getting-started/openshift/installation) before continuing.

 - Ensure that you have satisfied all of the {{site.prodname}} prerequisites listed